tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 <a href="https://www.yelp.com/developers/documentation" class="noExtIcon"><img src="images/yelpapi.png" alt="Yelp API documentation" /></a>

-I hinted at this earlier, but with API documentation, there usually isn't a GUI (graphical user interface) that the documentation complements.
+I hinted at this earlier (in [The market for REST API documentation](docapis_intro_to_rest_api_doc.html)), but with API documentation, there usually isn't a GUI (graphical user interface) that the documentation complements.
 In most cases, the API documentation itself is the interface that users navigate to use your product.
 As such, users will expect more from it.

-One of the challenges in using documentation generated from [OpenAPI](pubapis_swagger_intro.html) or some other document generator is figuring out how to integrate it with the rest of the site.
+One of the challenges in using documentation generated from [OpenAPI and Swagger](pubapis_swagger_intro.html) or some other document generation process is figuring out how to integrate it with the rest of the site.
 Ideally, you want users to have a seamless experience across the entire website.
 If your endpoints are rendered into their own separate view, how do you integrate the endpoint reference into the rest of the documentation?

 If you can integrate the branding and search, users may not care.
 But if it feels like users are navigating several sites poorly cobbled together, the UX experience will be somewhat fragmented.

 {% include random_ad.html %}

-Think about other content that users will interact with, such as Marketing content, terms of service, support, and so on.
+Think about other content that users will interact with, such as marketing content, terms of service, support, and so on.
 How do you pull together all of this information into a single site experience without resorting to an overbloated CMS or some other web framework?

-The reality is that most API documentation sites are custom-designed websites that blend seamlessly with the other marketing content on the site, because your API doc must sell your API.
+The reality is that most API documentation sites are custom-designed websites that blend seamlessly with the other marketing content on the site because your API doc must sell your API.
 As a website platform (rather than a tripane help output), you can leverage all the HTML, CSS, and JS techniques available in building websites.
 You aren't limited to a small subset of available tools that are allowed by a particular help authoring tool; instead, you have the whole web landscape and toolset at your disposal.

 This open invitation to use the tools of the web to construct your API doc site is both a benefit and a challenge.
 A benefit because, for the most part, there's nothing you can't do with your docs.
 You're only limited by your lack of knowledge about front-end coding.
 But it's also a challenge because many of the needs you may have with docs (single sourcing, PDF, variables, and more) might not be readily available with common website tooling.